PM-Notes/How-To-Github/README.md

 So Git is not just for code development, its for tracking and collaboration of any type of file, from a simple How To document to complex architectural drawings.

+## Why GitHub?

 **GitHub** makes it simple for not only people within the same organisation to collaborate, but anyone anywhere in the world.
+Team members dont need to be on the same network to be able to collaborate.
+Also the community is very large and there is a lot of good code and ideas for inspiration or support.